 Rachel is the Assistant Director of the Honors Program at MSSU.
 She graduated from the Honors Program at Missouri Southern in 2005 with a Bachelor of Arts in Theatre and a political science minor.
 In 2007, she received her Master of Arts in Theatre History from the University of Missouri–Kansas City.
 Her thesis focused on theatre as a ministry tool in the Evangelical Christian church.
 After several years in counseling and management, she is back at MSSU.

-Rachel teaches University Experience and Honors Forum for Honors students while actively recruiting outstanding students from area high schools.
+Rachel teaches University Experience, Service Learning, Research Methods, Senior Thesis, Theatre Appreciation, and Honors Forum for Honors students while actively recruiting outstanding students from area high schools.

 Kandee started with Missouri Southern in 2011 and became the Honors Program secretary in August 2013.
 Originally from Michigan, she has lived in Missouri since December 2008.
 Kandee is married, has a teenage daughter, and two dogs.